Study finds female-led films outperform male ones

 The study analyzed the 350 top-grossing films worldwide released between January 2014 and December 2017.
 Researchers found that in films with small, medium and large budgets, all averaged better global grosses when a woman was listed as the lead star.

-The study, conducted by the talent agency Creative Artists Agency and the tech company shift7, found that films that passed the Bechdel test do better, too.
-The Bechdel test, an invention of the cartoonist Alison Bechdel, rates whether a movie featuring two female characters having a conversation about something other than a man.
+Conducted by the talent agency Creative Artists Agency and the tech company shift7, the study found that films that passed the Bechdel test do better, too.
+The Bechdel test, an invention of the cartoonist Alison Bechdel, rates whether a movie features two female characters having a conversation about something other than a man.

 Researchers found every $1 billion film at the box office — including films like “Star Wars: The Force Awakens,” ‘’Jurassic World” and “Beauty and the Beast” — passed the Bechdel test.
 Among films that cost more than $100 million to make, the ones that passed the Bechdel test grossed on average $618 million worldwide, while those that didn’t averaged $413 million.